plone/plone.restapi-client/docs/actions/controlpanels.md

 ## Add Custom Elements in Control Panel

+### Mutation function

+Use the `createControlpanelMutation` function to get the mutation for adding a custom element in the control panel at a given path.

+### Hook

-This function can be used to add a custom element in the control panel.
+Use the `useCreateControlpanel` hook to add a custom element in the control panel at a given path.

-- Function name: `createControlpanelMutation`

 ### Parameters